Car benefits – Data Input & Calculation 2019-20

 – Click on the ‘Cars’ tab along the top of the screen, and then click on the first tab marked ‘un-used’ and enter details as follows:

 - Make and Model – Enter the make and model of the car.

 - Registration number – Enter the registration number of the car.

 - Registration date – Enter the date on which the car was first registered.
 It is very important to make sure that this date is complete and accurate as it is one of the factors that affects the car benefit calculation.
 The registration date can be found on the Vehicle Registration Document (V5) or Vehicle Registration Certificate (V5C) for that car.

 - Available from date – Enter the date that the car was first made available to the employee.
-You can leave this field blank if the car was available from the start of the tax year.
+You must leave this field blank if the car was available from before the start of the tax year.

 - Available to date – If the car has been withdrawn from the employee then enter the last date that the car was available to them.
-You can leave this field blank if the car is still available to the employee at the end of the tax year.
+You must leave this field blank if the car is still available to the employee after the end of the tax year.

 - Engine capacity (cc) – Enter the engine capacity of the car.
 This field is only mandatory for cars registered before Jan 1998 and also for cars that have ‘no approved CO2 figure‘, which is unusual, as even electric cars are issued with CO2 figures, which may be ‘zero’.

 - CO2 emission (g/km) – Enter the approved CO2 emissions figure as shown on the Vehicle Registration Document (V5) or Vehicle Registration Certificate (V5C) for that car.
 The Government VCA website can help you find the correct CO2 figure if you do not have the relevant documents.